david-a-campbell/W1_Hit/README.md

 │           ├── hit_generator.py      # Contains the model definition.
 Basically a stripped down version of hit_generator.ipynb
-│           ├── mid_to_velocity.py    # Used to load MIDI files used as seed data for inference │           ├── Loader/               # Dir to store the model. inference.py loads the first model it finds in this folder │           ├── MIDI/                 # Stores MIDI files to be used training data and as seed data for inference │           └── random_midi_input.py  # Generates MIDI data for use as the seed input to inference, in place of MIDI files │
+│           ├── mid_to_velocity.py    # Used to load MIDI files used as seed data for inference │           ├── Loader/               # Dir to store the model. inference.py loads the first model it finds in this folder │           ├── MIDI/                 # Stores MIDI files to be used as training data and as seed data for inference │           └── random_midi_input.py  # Generates MIDI data for use as the seed input to inference, in place of MIDI files │
 ├── HitGenerator/                # Training pipeline.
 For the more technical minded